Pu Erh Tea Taste Explained!

 Hou yun and hui gan are considered important factors for good aging ability of tea cakes.

 Normally, tea leaves from Lincang tea region have a heavy bitterness and those from Yiwu and Menghai are lighter (except for Banzhang and Bulang area).
 There are also variations in the bitterness.
 For example, Pu erh from Yiwu, Banzhang and Mengku is bitter but not sharp, and there is a balance between bitterness and astringency.
 Note that the bitterness is also related to the amount of tea, water temperature and the steeping time of the infusion.

 Many pu erh collectors prefer to collect cakes that have a strong bitter taste, believing those cakes will age better over time.
-We don't really agree with this.
-Don't be fooled.
-Really bitter tea will stay really bitter no matter how long you age it.
 Based on our experience, cakes with good aftertaste (hui gan) and a thickness of flavour generally do better over time.

 Fresh leaves were supposed to be dried in the sun, but during the cloudy days, they had to be dried with firewood, which caused the smoky taste.
 Another reason is that firewood was used during the process of stir fixation.

 Whether the smoky taste is good or not is totally subjective.
 Some people think the smoky taste is unpleasant; others think it actually smells good and call it the “old tobacco flavour”.
-Their were times that such tea were really popular.
+There were times when such tea was actually really popular.
 Nowadays they're more a taste of the past.

 Pu Erh Tea Preparation

 Now that we've discussed the different aspects of how pu erh tea can taste, it's important to also prepare it carefully to draw out all these flavours.
 Watch the video below to see how pu erh is made gongfu style: